Ebeneezer Goode: Chart performance

 The song entered the UK Singles Chart at number six in September 1992, climbing to number one two weeks later (ironically during the BBC's drug awareness week) and staying there for four weeks.
 It was the UK's 13th-biggest-selling single of 1992.

 In the US, Epic Records did not service the single to radio stations nor released the single commercially.
 They did, however, service the single to club DJs via two separate white labels: the first one with the UK mixes (catalog No. EAS 5001), and the second one with the US mixes (catalog No. AED 4917).
 The only information on these releases were the artist name, the name of the single, and the catalog number.
 "Ebeneezer Goode" received heavy club play in US clubs, but Epic Records did not hire a record club promoter to push the song up the Billboard Dance Club Play chart; therefore, DJs were not pressured to report the song back to Billboard.
 Because of its lack of promotion, the single charted only for one week, debuting and peaking at No. 2 on the Hot Dance Breakouts chart for the week ending 5 December 1992.

 Music video

 The accompanying music video for the song consisted of club scenes intermixed with a caped man (ostensibly Ebeneezer Goode himself, played by Jerry Sadowitz) running around parts of a city.
 It was directed by British director of music videos and films Richard Heslop.
 Due to the use of flashing images in the video, some TV music channels make epilepsy warnings.
 Some channels, including VH1, edit the video to reduce the frame rate of these scenes, which deletes each bright frame.

 Performance on Top of the Pops

 When the Shamen appeared on BBC1's Top of the Pops, Mr. C was expected to tone down the song due to its being broadcast.
 The group replaced the final lyric "Got any salmon?" with "Has anyone got any underlay?"
 When later asked about this in a radio interview, he replied it referenced rugs, not drugs.

+Count Binface reworking

+In 2026, Mr. C, under the name "Sheman", reworked "Ebeneezer Goode" to be about the British novelty political candidate Count Binface, releasing it during the 2026 Clacton by-election in which Binface stood against Nigel Farage.
+The song featured new lyrics, with the chorus replacing "E's are Good" with "Bins are Good".